CompuTec/computec-docs/docs/processforce/index.md

     Main Menu → Costing
 :::

-ProcessForce Product Costing has been built to take advantage of all the costing methods provided by SAP Business One.
+CompuTec ProcessForce Product Costing has been built to take advantage of all the costing methods provided by SAP Business One.
 Thus providing a solution that supports the costing, analysis, and finance controlling operations.

 Click [here](./user-guide/costing-material-and-resources/item-costing/overview.md) to find out more.